 He established a firm under the name Heinrich Wegener and an office building and the firm's own lubricant storage facilities were constructed in the same year.
 Tank barges were chartered to cope with Hamburg's increasing fuel demands.

-The founder's son and present senior shareholder, Walter Wegener, became a partner.
+The founder's son, Walter Wegener, became a partner.

 The firm was renamed Heinrich Wegener & Sohn.
 Over the next few years, the firm ordered the construction of its own first fleet of lighters, and the bunkering business was expanded to cover Bremen, Travemünde, Cuxhaven and the Kiel Canal.
 Reliable service of the customers was ensured through long-term co-operation and delivery agreements with major oil companies.